partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ## Summary

 This RFC purposes the semantics for using SQL’s window functions that operate on partitions in PartiQL.
-In this RFC, we first introduce a data model to express SQL’s windowed table in nested data, then we define a PartiQL Core `WINDOWED` clause that incorporates the nested data into the produced binding tuples.
+In this RFC, we first introduce a data model to express SQL’s windowed table in nested data format, then we define a PartiQL Core `WINDOWED` clause that incorporates the nested data into the produced binding tuples.
 Next, we demonstrate how to perform operations over the produced binding tuple.
 Finally, we show that PartiQL’s window function semantic is backward compatible to SQL.